Frequently Asked Questions

 The U-Pass fee is $137 per semester for Loyola Undergraduate and Graduate students, $142 for Law School students, and is included in student tuition fees valid from the beginning of the semester until the last day of final exams each semester.
 This fee is non-refundable.

-For Graduate School of Business, the fee is $96 every quarter and is also nonrefundable.
+For Quinlan School of Business graduate students, the fee is $96 every quarter and is also nonrefundable.

 The fee covers the charge by CTA for the pass and a small administrative fee.